wil953742/wil953742/README.md

 ### Hi there 👋

+- 🌱 I'm Woongil Kim (Edward in English)
+- 🤔 I’m studying about JavaScript
+- 😄 I wanna be a Good Programmer!

 <!--
 **wil953742/wil953742** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.